mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 ![tip](/necklace/tiptop-floorplan.png)

 For the schematic we started with Pat's [minimal viable ASIC board](https://github.com/TinyTapeout/caravel-mvp-pcb).
-It's a template schematic that includes all you need to boot a chipIgnite or Google funded MPW lottery chips.
+It's a template schematic that includes all you need to boot a chipIgnite or Google funded MPW lottery chip.
 To customise it for the necklace we added a couple of buttons and some decorative stripes that serve double duty as capacitive touch sensors.

 Pat did some [very nice work on estimating power usage on the LEDs](/necklace/APA102CAnalysis.pdf), and that helped us size the battery.
-The APA102's datasheet says 'Applied voltage 5VDC', but we run them direct from the LiPo and they work fine.
+The APA102's datasheet says 'Applied voltage 5VDC', but we run them direct from the LiPo's lower voltage and they work fine.
-We went with a 400mAh LiPo that lasts for a measly 2 hours.
+We went with a 400mAh battery that lasts for a measly 2 hours.
 Always prepared, I keep some spares in my pocket and swap them over when no-one's looking.

 # Ordering